Elfsborgsmarschen's gold medal

 For those who want to test their limits: A challenge that requires more than just fitness

 A marching competition like this is not about minutes.
 It’s about the ability to perform on day two when your body is already tired from the day before.
-Can you manage 40 kilometers on day one?
+Can you manage 40 kilometres on day one?
 Excellent.
 But can you lace up your boots and do it again on day two, when your feet are sore and the enthusiasm from the starting line has been replaced by sheer determination?

 It’s a test that few other competitions offer.
 Whether you come from trail running, OCR, cross-country running, or long-distance running, this two-day format adds a new dimension to your endurance.
 It tests whether you really have the mental toughness you think you have.